Article · Mar 27, 2026

 on audit.activity_log (table_name, record_id, changed_at desc);

 old_data and new_data are JSONB.
-Postgres serializes the row as JSON, which means you do not need a separate audit column per parent column.
-One trigger function covers every table.
+Postgres serializes the full row as JSON, which means you do not need a separate audit column per parent column.
+One trigger function covers every table you attach it to.

 record_id is text to support any primary-key type (uuid, bigint, text).
-The trade-off is that you cast back at query time.
+You cast back at query time.

-changed_by is a uuid because most modern apps key identity by Supabase Auth or similar; if your app uses a different identity type, change the column.
+changed_by is a uuid because most modern apps key identity by Supabase Auth or similar.
+Change the column type if your identity model differs.

 The index is (table_name, record_id, changed_at desc) because the query you actually run is “show me the recent changes to this specific row,” not “show me everything that happened on Tuesday.”

-There is no INSERT action.
+No INSERT action.
 The original row’s created_at is the insert audit.
-Adding INSERT to the audit doubles every write and gives no new information.
+Adding INSERT doubles every write and gives no new information.

 create or replace function audit.log_changes()